eam-00/Linux-Notes/Misc/notes.md

      apt-get install google-chrome-stable

-Thns remove the original repo:
+And then remove the original repo: